JooHyunPark-JP/CurrencyConverter/README.md

 # Currency Converter

-Currency Converter is a modern Android application that allows users to convert currencies from one unit to another seamlessly.
+Currency Converter is a modern Android application that allows users to convert currencies from one unit to another.
-The app fetches real-time exchange rates using the **Exchangerate-API**, providing accurate and up-to-date conversion results.
+The app fetches real-time exchange rates using the **Exchangerate-API**.

 This project was primarily created to learn and practice implementing **Continuous Integration (CI)** and **Continuous Delivery (CD)** with **unit testing** using **JUnit**, **MockK**, and **GitHub Actions**.